-Empowering your internal users around Power BI is essential.
+Empowering your internal users with regard to Power BI is essential.
 This is especially true when you want to create a competitive advantage in your organization.
 In this tutorial, we’ll go over how to empower Power BI users through Power BI training and effective license decisions.

-When users are provided with the adequate training and tools, they’re able to grow to their full potential.
+When users are provided with adequate training and tools, they’re able to grow and reach their full potential.

 Empowerment comes from investing in education and resources.